 An example of this is whether you are willing to be live on camera or whether you prefer to stay in the back ground of your work.

 There is not point starting a YouTube channel if you do not want to be on camera!

-Please sign up for my free eBook The 5 Minute Guide to Internet Marketing Success.
+Please sign up for my free mini-course The 5 Minute Guide to Internet Marketing Success.

 Check out Chapter 5 and the most common internet marketing strategies.